 Our Front integration works best when combined with the Application Objects (formerly Dynamic Objects) configuration.
 Perform real-time requests to get shipment details in your Front Client by identifying Tai Shipment Ids in your messages.

-Front Application Objects must be configured within your Front Application.
+This article will help you configure the Front Application Objects, these objects must be configured within your Front Application.
 We've tried to make this as easy as possible by providing a step-by-step, Tai-specific, tutorial.

 Setup Steps